ilhamakbar27/basic-js-project/README.md

 # basic-js-project

-this is my second project I'm build a password generatpr using javascript ,html and css
+this is my second project I'm build a password generator using javascript ,html and css